Growlanser II: The Sense of Justice: Characters

-He grew up in an orphanage.
-He has a cheerful, happy-go-lucky attitude and was inspired by Wein and Max to become a powerful fighter.
+An orphan with a cheerful, happy-go-lucky attitude who was inspired by Wein and Max to become a powerful fighter.
 He enrolled in the knight academy and coincidentally became assigned with Wein.
-He lived in the Starkberg orphanage but visited Clain Village often and looked up to the chief as a grandfather.
+He lived in the Starkberg orphanage, but visited Clain Village often and looked up to the chief as a grandfather.
 He loves to help children and dreams of someday having a loving family of his own.
 There is a running joke of Hans fighting with Charlone for the silliest reasons.